riverwaysoft/php-converter/README.md

 - Custom type resolvers (e.g. `DateTimeImmutable`)
 - Generate a single output file or multiple files (entity per class)
 - Custom class filters
-- Generate files from local git repository or remote

 ## Customize
 If you'd like to customize dto-convert you need to copy the generator script to your project folder: